thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 * 72 Hyper-threaded Cores (Additional spare cores can also be added).
 * Intel Xeon 2600 series operating at clock frequencies 2.1GHz (Faster is better).

+Locally attached storage provides the best performance.

+SAN can be used, but must comply with the following requirements:
+* 136 MBps maximum random read bandwidth
+* 240 random IOPS (~4s seek latency)

+NAS/NFS is not supported since its latency is so high that it tends to be unreliable.

 All virtualization hosts should have VMware vSphere Hypervisor (ESXi) 6.5 installed.

 ThoughtSpot provides a VMware template (OVF) together with a VMDK (Virtual